Fasttrack-Azure/apps-on-azure/labs/paas/README.md

 <img width="952" alt="image" src="https://user-images.githubusercontent.com/11691661/224944344-7076a110-7dad-434b-99d1-8445e277911e.png">

-Select the model and data context xlass from the dropdown
+Select the model (Cookie) and data context class from the dropdown

 6. Dependency inject the connection string by replacing the OnConfiguring method with the below code snippet: